-Human ES and iPS cells cultured in mTeSRTM1 are ready to passage when the majority of colonies are large, compact, and have centers that are dense compared to their edges (Figures 5 - 8).
+Human ES and iPS cells grown in mTeSRTM1 are ready to passage when the majority of colonies are large, compact, and have centers that are dense compared to their edges (Figure 5, Figure 6, Figure 7 and Figure 8).
 It is to be expected that colony morphology will look different when compared to cells grown using other culture conditions.
 For up to 4 days after plating in mTeSRTM1, colonies may not be very densely packed with cells.
-The density and robustness of the colonies increases rapidly after this timepoint and the morphology changes significantly in the last 1 - 2 days before passaging.
+The density and robustness of the colonies increases rapidly after this time point and the morphology changes significantly in the last 1 - 2 days before passaging.

-If colonies are passaged too early or too frequently, the cell aggregates may not attach well when replated, yields will be decreased, and cells may start to differentiate (characterized by the emergence of cell types with different morphologies).
+If colonies are passaged too early or too frequently, the cell aggregates may not attach well when replated, yields will be decreased and cells may start to differentiate (characterized by the emergence of cell types with different morphologies).
 If colonies are passaged too late, the culture may begin to show signs of differentiation.
-There is an approximate 24- to 48-hour window that is optimal for passaging.
-If there are large colonies with dense centers, passage the cells within 24 hours (for further help, see section 8.0).
+There is an approximate 24 - 48 hour window that is optimal for passaging.
+If there are large colonies, with dense centers, passage the cells within 24 hours (for further help, see section 8.0).

 Figure 5.
-Human ES Cells Cultured on Vitronectin XFTM in mTeSRTM1 at Days 1 - 7 After Passaging Human ES cells (H1) at a magnification of (A) 20X and (B) 40X.
+Human ES Cells Cultured on Vitronectin XFTM Matrix in mTeSRTM1 Medium at Days 1 - 7 after Passaging.
+Human ES cells (H1) taken using a magnification of (A) 20X and (B) 40X.
 For this culture, Day 7 would be the optimal time for passaging.
-The optimal day of passage for each culture will depend on plating density (section 6.2) and aggregate size used (section 6.1).
+Note that the optimal day of passage for each culture will depend on plating density and aggregate size used (section 6.0).

 Figure 6.
-Human ES Cells Cultured on Corning® Matrigel® in mTeSRTM1 at Days 1 - 7 After Passaging Human ES cells (H1) at a magnification of (A) 20X and (B) 40X.
+Human ES Cells Cultured on Corning® Matrigel® Matrix in mTeSRTM1 Medium at Days 1 - 7 after Passaging.
+Human ES cells (H1) taken using a magnification of (A) 20X and (B) 40X.
 For this culture, Day 7 would be the optimal time for passaging.
-The optimal day of passage for each culture will depend on plating density (section 6.2) and aggregate size used (section 6.1).
+Note that the optimal day of passage for each culture will depend on plating density and aggregate size used (section 6.0).

 Figure 7.
-Human iPS Cells Cultured on Vitronectin XFTM in mTeSRTM1 at Days 1 - 7 After Passaging Human iPS cells (WLS-4D1) at a magnification of (A) 20X and (B) 40X.
+Human iPS Cells Cultured on Vitronectin XFTM Matrix in mTeSRTM1 Medium at Days 1 - 7 after Passaging.
+Images of human iPS cells (WLS-4D1) taken using a magnification of (A) 20X and (B) 40X.
 For this culture, Day 7 would be the optimal time for passaging.
-The optimal day of passage for each culture will depend on plating density (section 6.2) and aggregate size used (section 6.1).
+Note that the optimal day of passage for each culture will depend on plating density and aggregate size used (section 6.0).

 Figure 8.
-Human iPS Cells Cultured on Corning® Matrigel® in mTeSRTM1 at Days 1 - 7 After Passaging Human iPS cells (STiPS-M001) at a magnification of (A) 20X and (B) 40X.
+Human iPS Cells Cultured on Corning® Matrigel® Matrix in mTeSRTM1 Medium at Days 1 - 7 after Passaging.
+Images of human iPS cells (STiPS-M001) taken using a magnification of (A) 20X and (B) 40X.
 For this culture, Day 7 would be the optimal time for passaging.
-The optimal day of passage for each culture will depend on plating density (section 6.2) and aggregate size used (section 6.1).
+Note that the optimal day of passage for each culture will depend on plating density and aggregate size used (section 6.0).